ayushsharma-crypto/Optimizing-Techniques/README.md

 Demonstrating the techniques that can be used to improve the performance of a program using example of Matrix Chain Multiplication and Floyd Warshal Algorithm.
 Used ​ perf, cache grind, gprof, and clock_gettime for profiling of all techniques tried during optimization.

+* C language has been used.
+* Code during optimization were run with -O0 flag. i.e. zero compiler optimization
+* Timings during optimization were calculated on local pc with conf.
+[Ubuntu 18.04.5 LTS, Intel® Core™ i5-8265U CPU @ 1.60GHz × 8 ,Intel® UHD Graphics 620 (WHL GT2), 64-bit].
+After the best possible optimization was done, I profiled the final code on abacus server provided to us (and will attach the ss in the last of each algo).

 Profiling Tools
 ===